-- There are 5 classrooms on the ground floor and use of these classrooms can be rotated to meet pupils' needs. - All public-access rooms, including front and back entrances, toilets, library, dining room and hall are on the ground floor, with no steps. - A disabled toilet was installed in 2007 and the school has a changing facility, with an upstairs disabled toilet also added in 2015. - There is a lift to enable access from the ground floor to the first floor, and vice versa. - The school has a showering facility on the ground floor. - Disabled access and parking is available in the visitor's car park, with a ramp from the playground. - There is a temporary ramp to access the school field, when needed. - Blinds are on the majority of windows to reduce glare and all areas are carpeted to reduce noise. - Lighting and paint colour on the lower corridor improved to assist accessibility. - Outdoor covered play area in the Foundation Stage, alongside a selection of outdoor activities and equipment, which were added in 2017. - Furniture is modern and of a suitable height appropriate to the age group of children being taught in that classroom. - The school has a range of Computing (ICT) technologies including IPADs, headphones, laptops, computers and interactive whiteboards installed in every classroom. - There is a sensory room. - There is a canopy to provide a shaded area for pupils at break and lunch times. - On the playground, there is a range of children's outdoor activities equipment for supervised use at lunch and break times.
-This was added in the year 2018-2019.
+- There are 5 classrooms on the ground floor and use of these classrooms can be rotated to meet pupil needs. - All public-access rooms, including front and back entrances, toilets, library, dining room and hall are on the ground floor, with no steps. - The school has a disabled toilet located on the ground floor and another on the first floor. - The school has a changing facility located on the ground floor. - The school has a showering facility, with private toilet, on the ground floor. - There is a lift to enable access from the ground floor to the first floor, and vice versa. - Disabled access and parking is available in the visitor's car park, with a ramp from the playground. - There is a temporary ramp to access the school field, when needed. - Blinds and/or film are on the majority of windows to reduce glare and all areas are carpeted to reduce noise. - Lighting and paint colour on the lower corridors assist accessibility. - There is an outdoor covered play area in the Foundation Stage, alongside a selection of outdoor activities and equipment. - All furniture is modern and of a suitable height appropriate to the age group of children being taught in that classroom. - The school has a range of Computing (ICT) technologies including IPADs, headphones, laptops, digital cameras, computers and interactive whiteboards installed in every classroom, alongside a dedicated Computing Suite. - There is a sensory room, with a variety of equipment. - There is a canopy to provide a shaded area for pupils at break and lunch times, on the playground. - On the playground, there is a range of children's outdoor activities equipment for supervised use at lunch and break times.